-- 9. The funding policy for the System was changed in 2012.
+- 8. The funding policy for the System was changed in 2012.
 Under the prior funding policy, the amortization payment for the UAAL was calculated based on a fixed employer contribution rate using a floating amortization period no greater than 30 years.
-For continuity and informational purposes, we have provided this calculation in Section VII. - 10.
+For continuity and informational purposes, we have provided this calculation in Section VII. - 9.
 The funded ratio shown in the Summary of Principal Results, is the ratio of actuarial value of assets to the actuarial accrued liability.
 The funded status would be different based on the market value of assets.
 The funded ratio is an indication of progress in funding the promised benefits.
 Since the ratio is less than 100%, there is a need for additional contributions toward the payment of the unfunded accrued liability.
-In addition, this funded ratio does not have any relationship to measuring the sufficiency if the plan had to settle its liabilities.
+In addition, this funded ratio does not have any relationship to measuring the sufficiency if the plan had to settle its liabilities. - 10.
+The table on page 4 provides a ten-year history of some pertinent figures.